ItaloDantas19/LinguagemVisualSF/README.md

 Artigos publicados:

+* DANTAS, Ítalo José de Medeiros; DUPRAT, Nicolas; CURTH, Marcelo.
+Design, semiótica e sustentabilidade: mapeamento sintático da configuração visual de calçados brasileiros no contexto do slow fashion: a syntactic mapping of the visual configuration of Brazilian footwear in the context of Slow Fashion.
+Revista Transverso, [S. l.], v.
+1, n.
+17, 2025.
+DOI: 10.36704/transverso.v1i17.10244.
+Disponível em: https://revista.uemg.br/transverso/article/view/10244.
+Acesso em: 21 jan.
+2026.
 * DANTAS, Ítalo José de Medeiros et al. Is there a color for sustainability in fashion products?
 A case study with Brazilian slow fashion footwear.
 Cultura e Scienza del Colore-Color Culture and Science, v.
 17, n.
 01, p.
-45-56, 2025.
+45-56, 2025. https://doi.org/10.23738/CCSJ.170104.
+Disponível em: https://jcolore.gruppodelcolore.it/ojs/index.php/CCSJ/article/view/408.
+Acesso em 21 jan.
+2026.

 -------------------

-TThis is the replication package of the chapter "Expanding the interpretation of visual communication in slow fashion footwear: identification and proposal of a machine learning model based on empirical aesthetics", by researcher Me. Ítalo José de Medeiros Dantas, in co-authorship with Prof. Dr. Marcelo Curth.
+This is the replication package of the chapter "Expanding the interpretation of visual communication in slow fashion footwear: identification and proposal of a machine learning model based on empirical aesthetics", by researcher Me. Ítalo José de Medeiros Dantas, in co-authorship with Prof. Dr. Marcelo Curth.
 This study is part of the thesis "THE SYMBOLIC LANGUAGE OF FASHION PRODUCTS AND MACHINE LEARNING: RESEARCH AND PROPOSITION OF A PREDICTIVE MODEL FOR THE FOOTWEAR INDUSTRY", by the paper's main author, a PROSUC/CAPES scholarship holder, developed within the scope of the Graduate Program in Cultural Process and Expression at Feevale University.

 Published papers:

+* Dantas, Ítalo J. de M., Duprat, N., & Curth, M. (2025).
+Design, semiótica e sustentabilidade: mapeamento sintático da configuração visual de calçados brasileiros no contexto do slow fashion: a syntactic mapping of the visual configuration of Brazilian footwear in the context of Slow Fashion.
+Revista Transverso, 1(17). https://doi.org/10.36704/transverso.v1i17.10244
 * Dantas, Í. J. M., Curth, M., Teixeira, D. P., Soares Junior, G., & Batista, F. E. A. (2025).
 Is there a color for sustainability in fashion products?
 A case study with Brazilian slow fashion footwear.
-Cultura e Scienza del Colore-Color Culture and Science, 17(01), 45-56.
+Cultura e Scienza del Colore-Color Culture and Science, 17(01), 45-56. https://doi.org/10.23738/CCSJ.170104